ikelaiah/simplelog-fp/CONTRIBUTING.md

-# Contributing to TidyKit
+# Contributing to SimpleLog-FP

-Thank you for your interest in contributing to TidyKit!
+Thank you for your interest in contributing to SimpleLog-FP!
 We want to make contributing to this project as easy and transparent as possible.

 ## 📝 Code of Conduct